Company establishment in Slovakia

 • Registration in the Commercial Register.

-• Obtaining the necessary permits and licenses for specific activities.
+• Acquisition of permits and licenses for performing particular activities.

-For those who are looking for a cost-effective way to start a business in Slovakia, a virtual office may be the right solution.
-This allows entrepreneurs to have a legal address in Slovakia without having to rent a physical office space.
+If business people look for a cheap and effective way to establish their venture in Slovakia, a virtual office is what they might search for.
+This allows entrepreneurs to have a legal address in Slovakia without renting any physical office space.

-The choice of method of establishing a company in Slovakia depends on specific business goals, management preferences, as well as the need for rapid entry into the market or the development of a long-term presence strategy.
-Each of these approaches has its own advantages and features that should be taken into account when making an informed decision about starting a business in this country.
+The choice of way for company establishment in Slovakia depends on concrete business goals, management preferences, and the need for either fast entry into the market or a strategy of long-term presence.
+Each of the ways described above has certain advantages and features to be considered when making an informed decision about starting a business activity in this country.

 Do I need to have a registered office in Slovakia?

-According to Slovak legislation, every company registered in Slovakia is required to have a registered office within the country.
-This address is used as the official location of the company, where all legal, tax and official documents are sent.
+According to the Slovak legislation, every company registered in Slovakia shall have its registered office in the country.
+This address is to be used for all purposes as the official address of the company where all legal, tax, and official correspondence will be sent.

 Company registration